-DRUGS AND COSMETICS ACT, 1940 AND RULES, 1945
+DRUGS AND COSMETICS ACT, 1940 AND RULES, 1945: A TEACHER’S COMPREHENSIVE GUIDE TO REGULATIONS, SCHEDULES, AND NEW AMENDMENTS

+As a pharmacy law and ethics educator with years of experience teaching pharmaceutical legislation, I have observed that the Drugs and Cosmetics Act, 1940, and Rules, 1945, form the cornerstone of pharmaceutical regulation in India.
 Continuous use of cosmetics in luxury items may prove harmful as they may contain harmful ingredients.
 Therefore, there is a need to control cosmetics.
 This Act verifies that drugs and cosmetics should be manufactured, distributed, and sold only by qualified persons having a licence for this purpose.
 Central and State Drugs Control authorities are recognised to control these actions.
 The main aim of the Act is to regulate the import, manufacture, distribution, and sale of drugs and cosmetics.

-OBJECTIVES OF DRUGS AND COSMETIC ACT
+OBJECTIVES OF DRUGS AND COSMETICS ACT

 - Preventing substandard drugs and maintaining high medical standards